We're growing a healthier and greener community.

 In order to continue to provide the services of engagement and education to the Morristown community, we critically rely on individual, foundation, and corporate support.
 You can help the community Grow It Green serves through donations, event participation, volunteering, and service offerings!

 As part of our farm to school education program, nearly 3,000 students aged Pre-K to college typically visit The Urban Farm each year.
 We also make student connections through in-class visits, covering topics including plant science, healthy eating, and environmental stewardship.
 Outdoor experiential learning is essential and impactful for creating positive food memories, and sparking curiosity and exploration into the incredible world of nature and agroecology.

 Each year, the farm and garden are planned and planted to grow nutrient dense, healthy fresh food to donate to our partners in the community as part of a robust and just food system creation.
 In 2020, we donated a record-breaking 8,800 lbs. of fresh produce.
-In the current environment with so much need, our goal was to exceed that amount and donate 8,000 lbs. this year.
 Your support and a lot of determination is what helps get fresh food to the people who need it.
 This year we are working to exceed those numbers and bring fresh, healthy food grown using environmentally crucial practices to more locations.

 The Urban Farm is New Jersey’s largest public school garden.
 The farm is located on the grounds of the Morris School District administrative building.
 Throughout the growing season...
 Read more